-- That the Council be asked to examine the potential to improve car parking facilities for the park to encourage larger events. - That the Council develop and monitor visitor demographics to Astley Hall and Park. - That a development plan be devised for the Hall, complex and park to encourage the use of the park and increase visitor numbers. - To improve the presence on the councils website with a distinct feel to promote the Hall, park and other attractions. - Develop marketing materials for the Hall and complex to promote weddings, conferences and other events.
+- That the Council be asked to examine the potential to improve car parking facilities for the park to encourage larger events, this to include working in partnership with Lancashire College/Woodlands regarding the use of their car parks as an overflow facility for Astley Park, on major events.
+In addition, to developing a traffic management plan for major events in the park. - That the Council develop and monitor visitor demographics to Astley Hall and Park. - That a development plan be devised for the Hall, complex and park to encourage the use of the park and increase visitor numbers. - That the opening hours of Astley Hall be more flexible to be able to respond to seasonal changes in the weather. - To improve the presence on the councils website with a distinct feel to promote the Hall, park and other attractions. - Develop marketing materials for the Hall and complex to promote weddings, conferences and other events. - To exchange our promotional leaflets with other authorities, to better advertise our key attractions in like for like venues.